Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 According to the New York Penal Code, an act of forcible touching is committed when you intentionally touch another person’s sexual or intimate parts without a valid reason or with the intention of gaining sexual gratification.
 Forcible touching is classified as a sexual offense.
 Unlike more serious violations like rape or criminal sexual abuse, forcible touching is not categorized as a felony.
 Instead, it is considered a class A misdemeanor.

 If the court finds you guilty of forcible touching, you could potentially face a maximum jail term of one year.
 There is also the possibility of community service and a probation period of three years—a combination of jail time and probation.
 Although the potential prison sentence is relatively short, being found guilty of such an offense will have enduring and harmful effects on your future.
-It will lead to a criminal record and your inclusion in the list of registered sex offenders.
+It will lead to a criminal record and your potential inclusion in the list of registered sex offenders.
 Furthermore, due to its classification as a sex crime, even being accused of forcible touching can be not only embarrassing but also damaging to your personal and professional relationships.

 Criminal Defense